 Homs is an almost legendary place, capable of instilling wonder both in the Romans and in the great leader Khalid ibn al Walid who, right here, laid his grave

 The words of Ibn Battuta

 A pleasant city with elegant surroundings, full of lush trees, rivers full of water and markets with very wide streets.
 The Friday mosque stands out for its perfect beauty and includes a basin of water in the center.

 The inhabitants, of Bedouin origin, are courteous and generous.
-Outside the city there is the tomb of Khalid ibn al Walid, “the sword of God” and of His Envoy, on which a zawiya and a mosque all covered by a black cloth stand.
+Outside the city is the tomb of Khalid ibn al Walid, “the sword of God” and of his Envoy, on which stand a zawiya and a mosque all covered with a black cloth.

 “Emesa”, Homs between the Greeks and Romans

 The area around Homs was occupied since 2300 BC, so much so that in Kadesh, near it, the famous battle between Egyptians and Hittites was fought, considered to be the one with the largest number of wagons used, about 5500.
 However, the first hints of this city date back only to Strabo, a Greek historian at the turn of the first century BC. and the first after Christ.
 There are numerous theories that have followed one another, the most likely, however, is that the inhabited center (then called Emesa) was identified with the name of the place Arab tribe of the Emesenoi; this would be supported by the numerous pre-Roman remains present in the area, as well as a local stia which had its base in Arethusa, near it.